weixian-zhang/FoodTruckJunkie/README.md

 * App secrets - if development is using .Net use the [User Secret](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows)   feature from .Net SDK
 * Pre-commit hook - use Git pre=commit hook to prevent committing secrets accidentally
-* DevSkim VSCode extension - able to provide inline security assessment while writing codes on the fly.
-Example: using outdated Hash MD5 library get flags out while     typing.
+* Install DevSkim VSCode extension - DevSkim provides inline security assessment while writing codes on the fly, rectify any security assessment prompted by DevSkim
 * Security peer review
-  * security reviews can be done on high risk modules such as authentication, authorization, user management, cryptography and etc.
+  * security reviews can be done on high risk modules such as authentication, authorization, user management, cryptography, audit logging and etc.
-  * security review can also closely reference the secure coding practice checklists
+  * security review can also closely reference the *secure coding practice checklists* and try to spot violations against the checklists
 * Unit Testing - Aim for at least 90% of code coverage when writing unit test cases.
 Unut tests should also cover non-happy flows

  ### Security In DevOps Pipelines